 As of 2004, West River Cable Television became a wholly-owned subsidiary of West River Cooperative Telephone Company, providing quality cable in the towns of Bison, Buffalo, Faith, McIntosh, McLaughlin, Lemmon, Selfridge (ND), and Timber Lake.
 All of these towns, excluding Bison, were purchased from Midcontinent Communications in August of 2004, and operations by WRCATV began on November 17, 2004.
 Total new subscriber base at the time of the purchase was 1,039.

-In 2011, WRCTC completed the Fiber to the Home (FTTH) project, making it possible for every subscriber on our system to acquire high speed DSL internet.
+In 2011, WRCTC completed the Fiber to the Home (FTTH) project, making it possible for every subscriber on our system to acquire high speed broadband internet.
 The year 2013 will mark 60 years of business for WRCTC.
 WRCTC is proud to serve the communities of Lemmon, Bison, Buffalo, Newell, Meadow, Sorum, Camp Crook, Nisland, Prairie City, and Reva with phone, long distance and internet services.
 They serve approximately 3,000 members and offer phone, Internet and cable television services.